YourLocalFax/Mindfunc/README.md

 Mindfunc ignores whitespace, so formatting mindfunc code is easy.

 Values in mindfunc can be stored in variables.
-Variable identifiers can only be one character, and cannot be one of the reserved characters [, ], (, ), {, }, and ;.
+Variable identifiers can only be one character, and cannot be one of the reserved characters `[`, `]`, `(`, `)`, `{`, `}`, and `;`.

 Every value in mindfunc is technically a consumer, a function that doesn't return a value.
 These consumers can specify how many arguments to accept, and can only accept that many.

 ##Consumers

 A consumer is called simply using its variable identifier.
-For example, if we'd like to call the *+* consumer, simply:
+For example, if we'd like to call the `+` consumer, simply:

 ```
 +
 ```

-To pass arguments to consumers, we use a *;* separator.
-If a consumer *2* exists that accepts 1 argument, we could call it like:
+To pass arguments to consumers, we use a `;` separator.
+If a consumer `2` exists that accepts 1 argument, we could call it like:

 ```
 2;+
 ```

 Consumers can also be composed, but only as arguments to other consumers.
 This is done by enclosing a call in parenthesis in the argument list.
-For example, if a consumer *r* exists that moves the pointer right twice and then calls it's first argument, we can use our previous *2;+* as a composition to specify that we want to increment that memory slot twice.
+For example, if a consumer `r` exists that moves the pointer right twice and then calls it's first argument, we can use our previous `2;+` as a composition to specify that we want to increment that memory slot twice.

 ```
 r;(2;+)